Dr. Srinivas Veeramasuneni, Senior Vice President, USG Corporation

 Craig Slavtcheff joined Campbell in 2012 and was named Executive Vice President, Chief R&D and Innovation Officer in September 2019.
 Craig leads our Global R&D function, including strategy, divisional product development, and corporate science and technology, as well as regulatory, nutrition, and culinary teams.
 Since joining the company, Craig has led various teams across divisions to drive consumer preferred innovations that combine culinary inspiration with product and packaging technology and appeal to consumers’ desire for delicious, affordable, nutritious, food.
 Under his leadership, we have transformed our innovation processes leveraging advanced sensory design methodologies and building agile, nimble development teams that mine consumer insights and translate them into superior product designs.

 Throughout his more than 20-year career in consumer package goods, Craig has held several leadership positions in North America and Asia, responsible for driving the span of upstream research to divisional market focused innovation as well as quality assurance.
 He holds more than 80 patents, covering a wide range of product categories, many of which protected key innovations that generated growth platforms for the businesses he supported.

-Dr. Dan Boss, Senior Vice President, R&D, GAF
+Dr. Dan Boss, Senior Vice President, R&D, The AZEK Company

-Dan was named Senior Vice President, Research and Development in October, 2016.
-Dan has been helping drive innovation across the aerospace, mining and metals, and building materials industries for more than two decades.
+Dan joined The AZEK Company in 2022 as Senior Vice President, Research and Development leading their efforts to create sustainable, beautiful, and durable solutions for outdoor living.
+Prior to AZEK, Dan was Senior Vice President, Research and Development at GAF and helped drive innovation across the aerospace, mining, and metals, and building materials industries for more than two decades.
 His distinctive background, which includes both R&D and marketing, allows him to combine new technology development with innovative business development strategies.